OmarAhmed770/Cats-vs-Dogs-Image-Classification-CNN-/README.md

-# Cats-vs-Dogs-Image-Classification-CNN-
+Cats vs Dogs Image Classification using CNN

-This project implements a Convolutional Neural Network (CNN) using TensorFlow and Keras to classify images of cats and dogs.
+A deep learning project that classifies images of cats and dogs using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.

 The model is trained on the Cats vs Dogs dataset from TensorFlow Datasets (TFDS) and achieves 82% test accuracy.

-#📌 Project Overview
+📌 Project Overview

-The goal of this project is to build a deep learning model capable of distinguishing between cat and dog images using supervised learning.
-The project covers the full machine learning pipeline including data preprocessing, model building, training, evaluation, and prediction.
+This project demonstrates an end-to-end deep learning pipeline for binary image classification.

+It includes:

+Data loading and preprocessing

+CNN model design and implementation

+Model training and validation

+Performance evaluation using multiple metrics

+Confusion matrix visualization

+Real-time prediction on custom images

+The goal is to build a reliable image classifier that distinguishes between cats and dogs.

-#🧠 Model Architecture
+🧠 Model Architecture

-The CNN architecture consists of:
+The Convolutional Neural Network consists of:

-3 Convolutional (Conv2D) layers with ReLU activation

-3 MaxPooling layers
+Conv2D (32 filters, 3×3) + ReLU

+MaxPooling2D

+Conv2D (64 filters, 3×3) + ReLU

+MaxPooling2D

+Conv2D (128 filters, 3×3) + ReLU

+MaxPooling2D

-Flatten layer
+Flatten

-Fully connected Dense layer (128 units)
+Dense (128 units, ReLU)

-Dropout layer (0.5) for regularization
+Dropout (0.5)

-Output layer with Sigmoid activation (Binary Classification)
+Output Layer (1 unit, Sigmoid activation)

+Loss Function: Binary Crossentropy
+Optimizer: Adam

-#⚙️ Data Preprocessing
+⚙️ Data Preprocessing

 Dataset loaded using TensorFlow Datasets (TFDS)

-80/20 Train-Test split
+80% training / 20% testing split

 Images resized to 150×150

-Pixel normalization (scaled to range 0–1)
+Pixel values normalized to range [0,1]

-Batched and optimized using prefetching
+Batching and prefetching for performance optimization

-#📊 Model Performance
+📊 Model Performance

 Test Accuracy: 82%

+Loss: ~0.43

-Evaluation Metrics:
+Evaluation Metrics Used:

 Accuracy